Hardik-00013/calculator-project/README.md

-This is the Calculator Project - updated in feature2 branch with different changes.
+This is the main branch version of README.